SumTotal Systems: 20032004: SumTotal Systems

-In 2003 click2learn (formerly Asymetrix) and Docent announced intentions to merge. click2learn's shareholders received slightly more than half of the stock in the merged company - former shareholders in Click2learn owned about 52% and Docent about 48% of the shares.
+In 2003, when click2learn (formerly Asymetrix) and Docent announced their intention to merge, click2learn's shareholders received slightly more than half of the stock in the merged company - former shareholders in click2learn owned about 52% and Docent about 48% of the shares.
 At the time of the merger, click2learn employed over 300 people, 100 of which were in Hyderabad, India, and Docent employed an additional 170.
 The combined company became Hockey Merger Corporation in February 2004 while a new name was planned.
 On March 18, 2004, the new name SumTotal Systems was announced for the combined company, with headquarters in Gainesville, Florida.
 The merger was completed in 2004.
 Shares in the new company were listed on the Nasdaq exchange with the symbol "SUMT" (previous symbols were CLKS and DCNT).

 20052017: Acquisitions

 In October 2005, SumTotal acquired Pathlore, a mid-market learning management systems company with a focus in state and local government and healthcare.
-In 2006 SumTotal acquired the privately owned software company MindSolve Technologies, founded in 1994, for about $12 million.
+A year later, in November 2006, the company acquired the privately owned software company MindSolve Technologies, founded in 1994, for about $12 million.
 Mindsolve focused on performance management software.

 In May 2009 Vista Equity Partners, the largest software-only private equity fund, agreed to acquire SumTotal for $160 million and closed the transaction in July 2009.

 On January 5, 2011, GeoLearning was acquired by SumTotal.

-In July 2011 SumTotal acquired CyberShift, a Parsippany, New Jersey, software company focused on SaaS multitenancy workforce management and expense solutions, and Accero, an enterprise payroll and benefits solution provider.
-The two acquisitions added features to SumTotal's employee life-cycle management software.
-At the time of the acquisition, CyberShift's 1000 customers grew SumTotal's customer base to around 3400, and employees to around 1000.
+In July of that year, two companies were acquired, CyberShift, a Parsippany, New Jersey, software company focused on SaaS multitenancy workforce management and expense software, and Accero, an enterprise payroll and benefits software provider.

 In August 2014, Skillsoft Limited, a computer-learning software and content provider, announced that its subsidiary, Skillsoft Corporation, had entered into an agreement to acquire SumTotal Systems, LLC from affiliates of US-based private equity firm Vista Equity Partners.
 In September 2014, SumTotal was acquired by SkillSoft.